abredall/AltBot/README.md

 ### Leaderboards

 Why _not_ gamify accessibility?
-AltBot comes with three leaderboards:
+AltBot comes with two leaderboards:

 - **Native** - This leaderboard keeps track of the number of messages sent using Discord's built-in alt text feature
 - **AltBot** - This leaderboard keeps track of the number of AltBot reposts triggered
-- **Loserboard** - This leaderboard keeps track of the number of messages sent without alt text.
-Using AltBot to repost your own message will decrement this board.

-A bit more on the Loserboard: The loserboard can be configured to notify moderators in a mod channel when a user's Loserboard score reaches certain thresholds.
-What you do with this information is up to you.
-One suggestion: an Image Mute.

 ## User Settings

-There are several settings that users can set on themselves.
-Each user setting is a boolean value, either ON or OFF.
+Users can set whether to get reminders with a boolean value, either ON or OFF.

 - **Reminder** - Posts a mini-tutorial each time the user forgets to use alt text
-- **Activation Failure** - A meme setting; posts a gif when the user attempts to activate AltBot but fails

 ## Usage